There are three different Adobe Photography Plans, all offering terrific value for money for those who need Photoshop CC and/or Lightroom.

 To use Lightroom CC’s web-first storage properly, you need plenty of online storage space – and that’s what the 1TB plan is designed for (you can upgrade your storage capacity if you need to).
 Obviously cloud storage costs money, hence the price difference compared to the regular Photography plan, but this will enable you to explore all the advantages of cloud storage with Lightroom CC and you still get to use Photoshop CC as part of your subscription.
-Like the regular Photography plan, the Photography plan with 1TB also comes with the Photoshop Fix & Mix and Adobe Spark Premium add-ons.
+Like the regular Photography plan, the Photography plan with 1TB also comes with Photoshop for iPad.

 Lightroom CC’s ‘web-first’ approach brings some key advantages.
 It means that your full photo library, together with all your albums and edits, is available everywhere, and you can edit and download images at their full resolution.
 What’s more, because your images are stored in the cloud, Adobe’s Sensei AI technology can automatically recognise and ‘tag’ many different kinds of subject – you may never have to plod through manual keywording again!

-In fact, if you decide Lightroom CC and web storage is the way forward, there is a third Photography Plan just for you… see the next section.
+In fact, if you decide Lightroom CC and web storage is the way forward, there is a third and less expensive Photography Plan just for you… see the next section.

 This plan costs the same as the regular Photography plan, but comes with 1TB of cloud storage for your photos.
 This sounds like a great deal, but what you need to know is that Lightroom Classic and Photoshop CC are not included in the plan.